99253 CPT Code (2022) Description, Guidelines, Reimbursement, Modifiers & Example

 Example 14

-Initial inpatient consultation for 53-year-old female with moderate uncomplicated pancreatitis.
+Initial inpatient consultation for a 53-year-old female with moderate uncomplicated pancreatitis.
 (Gastroenterology)

 Example 15

-Initial inpatient consultation for 45-year-old patient with chronic neck pain with radicular pain of the left arm.
+Initial inpatient consultation for a 45-year-old patient with chronic neck pain with radicular pain in the left arm.
 (Orthopaedic Surgery)

 Example 16